TyMarc/turbo-spork/SOLUTION.md

 > **Platform choice:** _Android_

 - You can send messages to anybody registered to Rebel Chat
+- You can also select multiple recipient
-- You can customize what picture you send
+- You can customize your image!
+(Click on the image icon)
 - You can customize your caption!
+(Click on the caption text)
-- You can view all of your messages and swipe them
+- You can view all of your messages and swipe them (Click on the enveloppe)
-- You can almoooossttt customized your caption style (Font Size and Colors)
+- You can almoooossttt customize your caption style (Font Size and Colors)

 ### Server